alex-shef/mysite/README.md

    ***

-The user can view posts, share, comment, and log in to their blog account, as well as reset a forgotten password and create a new one.
+The user can view posts, share, comment, log in to their blog account and edit it, as well as reset a forgotten password and create a new one.

 In the Django admin panel, you can create and manage publications using the WYSIWYG editor "Summernote".
 You can also manage users and comments.

 Using a Django Management Command `python manage.py mailing --days` you can mailing posts for a certain number of days to all users.

+Added:
-Added sitemap.xml for indexing the site.
+* sitemap.xml for indexing the site
+* pop-up message system at user's profile edit page
+* Email Authorisation feature
+* Russian-English internationalization for users and admins